Did you know that it takes just over 10 minutes for a person to get frostbite in 0°F temperatures with only a mild wind?

 Yes, sub zero sleeping bags from reputable manufacturer’s are built to withstand temperatures below 0 degrees fahrenheit, and some bags are rated to temps as low as -40.

-Or, when we don’t have personal access we reach out to our many friends who share our passion for the outdoors.
-If we haven’t used it, there is a darn good chance they have.
+Next, I reach out to my many friends who share my passion for the outdoors.
+If I haven’t used it, there is a darn good chance they have.

-As always, our goal is to provide you with the most accurate and unbiased review possible.
+As always, my goal is to provide you with the most accurate and unbiased review possible.

 Shape: The shape of a sleeping bag significantly impacts its ability to keep you warm.

-Fill Type: All of the bags on our list are down or premier synthetics designed to mimic and improve upon the characteristics of down.
+Fill Type: All of the bags on my list are down or premier synthetics designed to mimic and improve upon the characteristics of down.

 Fill Power: We’re always looking for the most power at the lowest weight